Heroin is a highly addictive opiate drug.

 Buprenorphine is a partial opioid agonist.
 It mimics some of the effects of heroin, but to a lesser degree, which lessens cravings and withdrawal symptoms.
 This drug is often combined with naloxone, which helps to prevent abuse of the medication.
 Buprenorphine is available via a doctor’s prescription and can be taken at home, unlike methadone.

 Antagonists are drugs that block the effects of heroin and similar drugs.
 Naltrexone, an opioid antagonist, isn’t often used on its own to treat addiction.
 The drug is used to deter individuals from relapse.
 Naltrexone is not addictive and does not cause physical dependence, but compliance with this treatment is low.

 Many different methods of behavioral therapy have been shown to be effective in heroin addiction treatment.
-Besides group and individual counseling, Cognitive Behavioral Therapy (CBT) is one of the most commonly used types of behavioral therapy.
+Cognitive Behavioral Therapy (CBT) is one of the most commonly used types of behavioral therapy.
 CBT teaches clients to recognize damaging or harmful thought patterns that often result in substance abuse.
 In place of these thought patterns, the client learns coping techniques that can help prevent future drug use.
 Once a person can identify triggers that prompt heroin use, that person can learn how to avoid or manage those triggers, thereby reducing the likelihood of succumbing to the triggers.

 Most often, therapists utilize a variety of techniques in addiction treatment, depending on their specialties and the specific client in question.
 Upon admission, the treatment team will work to develop a tailored treatment plan for the individual.
 Throughout treatment, as the person progresses, this plan will likely be amended to accommodate new and changing treatment goals.